 What Happened to CAI’s Intuitives?

-When CAI terminated its active operations (1991) most of the remaining intuitives returned to their individual counseling and consulting services, intuition development classes or other employment.
+When CAI terminated its active operations (1991) most of the intuitives stallion staff returned to their individual counseling and consulting services, intuition classes or other employment.
 Several chose new work in areas of social service where they could apply their intuitive skills.
-One entered a university and became a practicing psychotherapist [MG], one assisted physicians with medical diagnosis [DR] and another managed a non-profit organization on alcohol abuse and later entering local politics [DC].
-Several continued in their regular jobs: high-quality radio interviews [RW], statistician for a government laboratory [NS] and four as creative artists [PP, DR, MG, VB].
-Four of them now travel abroad giving personal intuitive sessions, classes and lectures.
-[LDM, RL, KR, PP].
+One entered a university and became a practicing psychotherapist [MG], one to assist physicians with medical diagnosis [DR].
+Another managed a non-profit organization on alcohol abuse and later entered local politics [DC].
+Several continued in unrelated regular jobs: high-quality radio interviews [RW], statistician for a government laboratory [NS] and four as creative artists [PP, DR, MG, VB].
+Four of them now travel abroad (Norway and Japan) giving personal intuitive sessions, classes and lectures [LDM, RL, KR, PP].
 Several wrote books about their intuitive work [AA, AAA, GB, JR, LH, SF].
-A few have since died [AA, AAA, JR, LH, NS] or otherwise just disappeared [BR, GB, SO].
+A few have since died [AA, AAA, JR, LH, NS] or otherwise disappeared [BR, GB, SO].
 (See the full list of former CAI intuitives and the list of their publications.)

 After 1991 I stayed in close contact with only one [KR] for collaboration on two books.
-I am not aware that any CAI intuitives continued intuitive inquiry work on technical matters, though one [JF], an engineer, moved to the foothills, set up his own laboratory and began to develop devices based upon a unique form of healing energy he had described for a few clients.
+I am not aware that any CAI intuitives continued intuitive inquiry work on technical matters, though one [JF], an engineer set up his own private laboratory in the hills and began to develop devices based upon a unique form of healing energy he had described for a few clients.

 Are expert intuitives still around and available nowadays?
-I have not sought them out for many years but have every reason to believe they are not only around and abundant but are more inclined to speak out about their abilities, step into the public arena and be less concerned with protecting their privacy than in the 1980s.
+I have not sought them out for many years but have every reason to believe they are not only around and numerous but are more inclined to step into the public arena, speak out about their abilities and be less concerned with protecting their privacy than in the 1980s.
 Their versatility and communication skills also appear to have generally expanded.
-A few of the new intuitives who are demonstrating their skills on television and You-tube, where they offer teachings and guidance and provide on-the-spot counseling for large audiences, are obviously expert.
+A few new intuitives, obviously expert, are demonstrating their skills on television and You-tube where they offer public teachings, personal guidance and on-the-spot counseling before large audiences.

 This new wave of expert intuitives is also relying more on independent inner development of their abilities and less on training programs and formal preparation.
-They are bypassing the pursuit of credentials such as psychology degrees, counseling licenses and laboratory testing in favor of more direct and open use of their capabilities.
-They also tend to identify themselves more by the service they offer than the skill they employ to provide it.
-While the word “intuition” is heard more frequently than ever nowadays, it appears to be shifting to refer to a broad category of competence rather than a specific distinguished skill, even by those who now practice it as a primary occupation.
+They are also bypassing the pursuit of credentials such as psychology degrees, counseling licenses and laboratory testing in favor of direct and open use of their capabilities.
+They tend to identify themselves now more by the service they offer than the skill they employ to provide it.
+While the word “intuition” is heard more frequently, it appears to be shifting to refer to a broad category of competence rather than a distinguished and specific skill, even by those who now practice counseling or consulting as a primary occupation.

-If you are seeking expert intuitives for personal counsel, consulting, historical inquiries, factual scientific research, one of the alternative purposes described in this site or just for inspiration, you will have no difficulty finding them.
-Their level of intuitive competence and the term by which they call themselves may vary, as just noted, since professional standards for practicing intuition have still not been established.
+If you are seeking an expert intuitive for personal counsel, consulting, historical inquiries, factual scientific research, one of the alternative purposes described in this site or just for inspiration, you will have no difficulty finding a qualified candidate.
+Their level of intuitive competence and the term by which they call themselves may vary, as just noted, since professional standards for practicing intuition have not yet been established.
 You will still need to screen them carefully to be sure they are able to meet your needs.
-Do not miss the opportunity to let them help you on your path of personal growth, greater self-understanding and resolution of on-going problematic issues.
-Such inquiry can not only help you qualify personal intuitive counselors but can help you enhance your own intuitive capacities.
+You need not hesitate to let them help you on your path of personal growth, greater self-understanding and resolution of on-going problematic issues.
+Such screening will not only help you qualify the personal intuitive counselor but can help you enhance your own intuitive capacities in the process.

-The inquiry method offered here continues to be a valid and powerful approach to acquiring new knowledge, if this is your aim.
-The stated conditions for success apply.
+For less personal goals the inquiry method offered here continues to be a valid and powerful approach for acquiring new and specific knowledge.
+The stated conditions for success still apply.

-At least one organization has recently set up a competent qualifying service for skilled intuitives, using tests similar to those employed at CAI for expertness, and recommends ten or so intuitives for consultation.
-Several other organizations, some of them old, maintain catalogs of psychics, clairvoyants and mediums, though useful credentials are not normally provided, and they have not been tested as expert intuitives by CAI’s standards.
-View these organizations
+At least one organization has recently set up a qualifying service for skilled intuitives, using tests similar to those employed at CAI for expertness.
+It recommends ten or so well qualified intuitives for consultation.
+Several other organizations, some of them quite old, maintain catalogs of psychics, clairvoyants and mediums, though useful credentials are not usually provided, and none of those listed have been tested as expert intuitives by CAI’s standards.

 “Intuition is a function of the mind … and, when rightly used, it enables man to grasp reality with clarity and to see that reality free from glamour and illusion.”
 [Alice Bailey]